 The members’ lack of individuation makes it impossible for them to think clearly and discern finely the full facts of a situation.
 The members often are unable to maintain “whole object relationships,” in which the “good” and “bad” aspects of the teacher can be openly discussed and integrated (in other words – they see the teacher as only good despite the evidence to contrary, which tends to be denied on the spot).
 In the end, the integrity of the community becomes sacrificed through this process of splitting and denial.”
 (Mann)

 This dynamic between the guru and their followers reinforces guru’s ego, and blinds the follower to the reality in front of them.
-It helps explain why some gurus despite some spiritual attainment engage in selfish behaviors, and why many followers with also some spiritual attainment remain blind to the reality around them.
+It helps explain why some gurus, despite having some spiritual realizations engage in selfish behaviors, and why many followers with also some spiritual attainment remain blind to the reality around them.
+Justification of the guru’s behavior are the pink glasses of the entire community.

-What if the future of spiritual development lies in relying on our own discrimination and facing reality, which includes understanding that people are multifaceted, including the gurus?
-Can a spiritual group exist without a guru ?
+What if the future of spiritual development lies in relying on our own discrimination and facing reality, which includes understanding that the gurus are multifaceted and not as perfect, God – on Earth as they would have followers believe?
+Here’s one thought – can a spiritual group exist without an idealized deified guru, without a guru of any sort?
+What a wild idea.
 Another thought – if the followers leave, does the guru’s ego deflate?

 Jack Kornfield writes about being responsible for ourselves.